gnardinosaur/culture_frontend_heroku/README.md

 # Culture.

-An application to find and learn about works of art in The Metrolpolitan Museum's collection.
+An application to find and learn about works of art in The Metropolitan Museum's collection.

 ## 2(ish) Minute Demo -
 [YouTube](https://www.youtube.com/watch?v=5vEtmaPZX44&feature=youtu.be)